jsuarezruiz/awesome-xamarin-forms/README.md

 - [Vibrancy.Forms ★25](https://github.com/awaescher/Vibrancy.Forms): Blur and Vibrancy effects for iOS and iPadOS with Xamarin.Forms.
 - [WalletView ★9](https://github.com/raver99/WalletView): WalletView is a control built in completely in Xamarin Forms that enables building a UI similar to the Apple Wallet App.
 - [WheelSpinner ★4](https://github.com/mariusmuntean/WheelSpinner): A Xamarin.Forms custom control implemented in SkiaSharp.
 The control shows multiple options arranged on a circular control.
+- [XamarinChartJSPlugin ★1](https://github.com/ChristopherMWood/XamarinChartJSPlugin): An easy to use Nuget Package for Xamarin.Forms to use Chart.js in WebViews with C# configuration.
 - [XamarinCountryPicker ★19](https://github.com/bbenetskyy/XamarinCountryPicker): Country Picker Popup with Country Codes and SVG Flags powered by Rg.Plugins.Popup NuGet.
 - [XamarinHosting ★18](https://github.com/jamiewest/XamarinHosting): Xamarin.Forms IHostLifetime implementation for Microsoft.Extensions.Hosting.
 - [XAMLCSS ★279](https://github.com/warappa/XamlCSS): Style Xaml-applications with CSS.